The accuracy of closed captioning is important. It affects nearly 40 million Americans who are hard of hearing or functionally deaf.

 The bottom line is this: Consider your entire audience.
 With 40 million U.S. residents who are deaf or hard-of-hearing, chances are they’re in your audience.
 Failing to reach them through poor quality or missing closed captioning is a disservice to that audience—and your organization.

 Ben is a broadcast engineer and creator of StationDrop.
-With a longevity in the broadcast industry of over 20 years, Ben has experience with everything from 1” tape reels to completely file-based workflows.
+With a longevity in the broadcast industry, over 20 years, Ben has experience with everything from 1” tape reels to completely file-based workflows.
 Recently, Ben has broken into the world of coffee.
 Ask him about his latest brew.